 On October 10, 2012, we issued to the University Health Network (UHN): (i) an unsecured promissory note in the principal amount of \$549,500, which is payable solely in restricted shares of our common stock and which accrues interest at the rate of 7.5% per annum, as payment in full for all sponsored stem cell research and development activities by UHN and Gordon Keller, Ph.D. under the SCRA through September 30, 2012 (the UHN Note), and (ii) a five-year warrant to purchase, at a price of \$20.00 per share, 27,475 restricted shares of our common stock, the amount equal to the sum of the principal amount of the UHN Note, plus all accrued interest thereon, divided by \$20.00 per share (the UHN Warrant).
-The UHN Note is due and payable on March 31, 2016 and is payable solely by UHN's cancellation from time to time of all or a portion of the principal and interest balance due on the UHN Note in connection with its concurrent exercise of the UHN Warrant, provided, however, that UHN will have the option to require payment to increase the number of restricted shares available for purchase by 5,095 shares, based on interest accrued on the UHN Note through that date.
+The UHN Note is due and payable on March 31, 2016 and is payable solely by UHN's cancellation from time to time of all or a portion of the principal and interest balance due on the UHN Note in connection with its concurrent exercise of the UHN Warrant, provided, however, that UHN will have the option to require payment of the UHN Note in cash upon the occurrence of a change in control of the Company or an event of default, and only in such circumstances.
+Through March 31, 2015, we have adjusted the UHN Warrant to increase the number of restricted shares available for purchase by 5,095 shares, based on interest accrued on the UHN Note through that date.
 We have recorded the fair value of the additional shares as a charge to interest expense and a corresponding credit to additional paid-in capital.